dexterlabora/meraki-webhook-payload-templates/README.md

 # Utilities

 ## [Template Builder (beta)](https://webhook-builder-vpfmunhy6a-uc.a.run.app/)

+A graphical web app to build and test template files.

 ## [Postman](https://postman.com/)

+- `Webhooks Management.postman_collection.json`

-    - A postman collection for the related Meraki API operations to manage webhooks is included in this folder.
+    A postman collection for the related Meraki API operations to manage webhooks is included in this folder.